xpack/mock-console-ts/README.md

 please refer to the
 [project web site](https://xpack.github.io/mock-console-ts/).

+## Project source

+The source code of the current release is available on GitHub <Link to="https://github.com/xpack/mock-console-ts/tree/v1.0.0">tag v1.0.0</Link>

 ## License

 Unless otherwise stated, the original content is released under the terms of the